MichaelHallik/robot-framework-remote-swing-demo-project/README.md

 <b>Introduction:</b>

 This is a demo test project, that uses the Robot Framework RemoteSwingLibrary, which is an external RF test library.
 See here for its project page: https://github.com/robotframework/remoteswinglibrary.
+For Robot Framework, see here: https://github.com/robotframework/robotframework.

 This demo project is actually just a simple POC that I did a couple of years ago.
 As such it is by no means representative of how a real-world test project should be set up and structured.
 For instance, there is code in the test cases and there is a function that contains merely one call to a lower-level function.